 Review: 2014 Craftsman 24 inch 208cc Model 88173 Snow Blower Review, Paul Sikkema, Sept.
 2, 2014

-The Craftsman 88173 earns an average score of 4.5 stars from more than 150 owners here, earning it the site's Buyer's Pick designation.
+The Craftsman 88173 earns an overall score of 4.5 stars from nearly 270 owners here, earning it the site's Buyer's Pick designation.
 Most recommend this snow blower for its beefy performance, excellent handling and easy-starting four-stroke engine.
 A few owners report mechanical issues.